Centre for Excellence in Child and Family Welfare

 Aimed at new supervisors, this foundational training is designed to provide a solid understanding around the key areas of supervision and managing the supervisory relationship.
 Training will explore key topics, including communication styles, Emotional Intelligence, providing feedback and addressing challenges as they arise.
 Participants will receive practical strategies and tools that can be easily implemented into their workplace to support them in their supervisory role.
 Learning Outcomes Identify and differentiate the different roles of management and supervision Explore and

+Please note that Nationally Recognised Training units are subject to admission requirements, and our Compliance Officer will be in touch after you register.
 Aim of training This unit describes the skills and knowledge required to create systems and process to organise information and prioritise tasks.
 It applies to individuals working in managerial positions who have excellent organisational skills.
-The work ethic of individuals in this role has a significant impact on the work culture and patterns of behaviour of others as managers at this level are role models in their work environment.
-Learning outcomes: Establish personal work goals Set and meet own work
+The work ethic of individuals in this role has a significant impact on the work culture and patterns of behaviour of others

 Aim of training This unit describes the skills and knowledge required to practice and contribute to the continuous improvement of trauma informed care within a service.
 This unit applies to individuals working in the community services and health sectors where services are informed by the knowledge and understanding of central trauma, particularly the impact of interpersonal violence.